One held with heroin in Jammu | Law-Order

 - India

-A suspected drug peddler was arrested with 167 gram heroin here on Thursday, officials said.
+A suspected drug peddler was arrested with 85 grams of heroin in Jammu city on Friday night, officials said.

-A police team intercepted the suspect, Ishwar Giri, in Nowabad area after he was found roaming around suspiciously, they said.
+During a routine checking, a police team rounded up a man, who behaved in a suspicious manner on seeing them at Narwal, they said.

-During search, 167 gram heroin was recovered from Giri.
-Subsequently, he was arrested and booked for drug peddling, the officials said.
+Police searched the suspect, identified as Vishal Kumar, and found heroin from his possession, according to the officials.
+Kumar was arrested and a case registered against him, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)